OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

 Please read the complete procedure before starting to execute it.
 If you have any questions, please reach out to [OutSystems Support](https://success.outsystems.com/Support) ahead of execution.

-If, while publishing, you get any errors related to Intellectual Property, immediately pause the procedure for the other environments and jump to the [rollback procedure](#rollback).

 To move from the previous Activation Code (AAA in this text) to the new Activation Code (BBB in this text), proceed as follows: